 Note: MagEZ Case is required to charge and mount your iPhone (iPhone 12 including) on MagEZ Juice.

 You simply install the magnetic wireless charging dock on your desk, slide in the power bank along with your phone, and it turns in to a wireless charging stand in seconds.
-Your phone charges instantly without you having to do anything.
+Your iPhone charges instantly without you having to do anything.

 What If Your Phone Isn't Charged?